-Since then the ROBIN™ currency has been featured in various international exhibitions and Robin Bhattacharya was invited to talk about the project at a number of symposia and talks around the subject of money and currency.
+Since then the ROBIN™ currency has been featured in various international exhibitions and Robin Bhattacharya was invited to talk about the project at a number of symposia and talks around the subject of money and currency, such as:

-The official ROBIN™ currency Online-Store was first launched in 2008 and has undergone various updates over the years.
-With the latest iteration allowing for the payment in cryptocurrencies or with Apple Pay.
+The official ROBIN™ Currency Online-Store was first launched in 2008 and has undergone various updates over the years.
+First the change from PayPal to Stripe for credit-card payments.
+Then the addition of payment in cryptocurrencies or with Apple Pay.